CadenFinley/CJsShell/docs/reference/features.md

 # Features Overview

-CJ's Shell is designed to provide a powerful, fast, and customizable shell experience with minimal configuration required.
+CJ's Shell is a POSIX-based interactive shell designed to provide a powerful, fast, and customizable experience with minimal configuration required.

 ## Core Features

-### POSIX Compliance
+### POSIX-Based Scripting
-CJ's Shell aims for approximately 95% POSIX compliance, making it compatible with most existing shell scripts while adding modern conveniences.
+cjsh targets approximately 95% POSIX coverage for scripting so existing shell scripts run as expected while modern conveniences remain available.

-- Standard POSIX shell scripting syntax
+- Standards-aligned POSIX shell syntax with common bash extensions
-- Compatible with most sh/bash scripts
+- Compatible with most `sh`/`bash` scripts and tooling expectations
-- Comprehensive test suite with over 1000 POSIX compliance tests
+- Backed by 1500+ automated tests that focus on scripting semantics

-**See Also**: [Non-POSIX Features](non-posix-features.md) for detailed documentation of features that extend beyond POSIX compliance.
+**See Also**: [POSIX+ Interactive Features](non-posix-features.md) for details on the enhancements layered above the core scripting engine.

 ### Shell Scripting